How Does a Home Warranty Work? Claims Process & What to Expect

 Claims get denied for several reasons.
 When this happens, you pay the full repair cost out of pocket plus the service fee you already paid upfront.
 The warranty company will explain the denial reason in writing.
 Common denial reasons include pre-existing conditions, lack of maintenance, improper installation, or policy exclusions.

 You have the right to appeal denied claims if you believe the denial was incorrect.
-Provide additional documentation like maintenance records or installation certificates to support your appeal.
+Learn more about how to appeal a denied claim by providing additional documentation like maintenance records or installation certificates.

 Compare Home Warranty Options in Ohio